Zapper-fi/protocol/docs/api-intro/nft-queries/nft-holdings-totals.md

 ### Example Use Case: Portfolio Summary

-When you need to display summary statistics of a user's NFT holdings, such as total number of NFTs and their combined value, this query provides the aggregated data with various filtering options.
+Let's say you want to show the total value and count of NFTs in a user's portfolio.
+Start by passing the `owners` addresses you want to check.
+Then return the `count` of NFTs matching your filters, the `totalCount` of all NFTs owned, and the combined `balanceUSD` value.
+You can optionally specify a `network` or other filters to narrow down the results.

 #### Example Variables